eediallo/Spaced-Repetition-Tracker/README.md

 3. Add a new topic with a start date.
 4. The app will calculate and display review dates based on spaced repetition intervals.

+## Notes
+- This project focuses on logic implementation, so **no CSS** is used for styling.
+- The frontend is kept simple to emphasize functionality over design.

 ## Contributions
 <br>Contributions are welcome.
 If you find any bugs or want to improve the project, feel free to fork the repo, make your changes, and submit a pull request.